 Why You Have Vocal Breaks

-The vocal break is that area that becomes too high to comfortably sing in chest register but is too low to sing strongly in head voice.
+The vocal break is that area that becomes too high to comfortably sing in chest register but is too low to sing strongly sing in head voice.

 This break occurs because of the shifts in both the vocal cords' dominant muscles and the dominant resonator (throat vs. mouth).